fwojciec/w11i.me/src/posts/simple-i18n-in-next-js.md

 ## withLocale higher order component

-A higher order component (HOC) is a function that takes a component as it's argument, enhances that component in some way (for example by injecting additional props or wrapping it in another component) before returning it.
+A higher order component (HOC) is a function that takes a component as its argument, enhances that component in some way (for example by injecting additional props or wrapping it in another component) before returning it.
 It's a popular pattern of code reuse in the Next.js community.
 All language-aware pages of the example application are wrapped with the `withLang` higher order component, like so:

 ```tsx
 import React from 'react'